-- Up-or down-arrow Scroll up or down the characters in the ASCII chart (0-127). - Left-or right-arrow Scroll through the available font banks.
-The characters will display from the selected font bank. - Ctrl-↑,Ctrl-→,Ctrl-↓,Ctrl-← Move the cursor on the screen up, right, down, or left.
-The ASCII chart will be redisplayed, and the chart will be centered on the character that the cursor now rests upon.
+- Up- or down-arrow scroll up or down the characters in the ASCII chart (0-127). - Left- or right-arrow scroll through the available font banks.
+The characters will display from the selected font bank. - Ctrl-↑, Ctrl-→, Ctrl-↓, Ctrl-← move the cursor on the screen up, right, down, or left.
+The ASCII chart will be redisplayed, and the chart will be centered on the character that the cursor now rests upon. - Esc exit the ASCII chart.